Updated May 2025. Originally published June 2024.

-As you develop your organization’s computing infrastructure, it’s important to make sure that you’re laying a solid foundation that will stand the test of time.
+As you develop your organizationโs computing infrastructure, itโs important to make sure that youโre laying a solid foundation that will stand the test of time.
 That might seem intimidating at first glance.
-However, with a few basic principles in mind, you can build out your infrastructure with confidence.

-Why Do You Need Infrastructure Design Principles?
+Why Do You Need IT Infrastructure Design Principles?

-The 10 Essentials To Remember
+The 10 Essentials of Infrastructure Design and Deployment to Remember

 1) IT Infrastructure Needs Assessment